marina601/discover-malta/README.md

 ### Favourites Page

-- A logged in user may access their favourites page by clicking on the hart icon in the navigation or from their profile page
+- A logged-in user may access their favourites page by clicking on the heart icon in the navigation or from their profile page
 - If the user has favourites the list of the favourite trips displayed in the same format as trips.html
-- If the user does not have any favourites added to their list yet, the page displayes a relevant message with a link for the user to go to "All Trips Page"
+- If the user does not have any favourites added to their list yet, the page displays a relevant message with a link for the user to go to the "All Trips Page"
-- On this page, instead of the hart icon the trash icon is displayed on top of each trip-card, which is a tooltip feature and on hover lets the user know they can remove this trip by clicking on the icon
+- On this page, instead of the heart icon the trash icon is displayed on top of each trip-card, which is a tooltip feature and on hover lets the user know they can remove this trip by clicking on the icon
 - The user may view "Trip Detail Page" for a selected trip by clicking on the trip image, name or "More Info" button
-- Conviniently the user has an option at the bottom of the page to go back to thier Profile Page by clicking on the link supplied.
+- Conveniently the user has an option at the bottom of the page to go back to their Profile Page by clicking on the link supplied.

 ##### back to [content](#table-of-content)